Here's when BBC's The Apprentice will be making a return to our screens

-The Apprentice: Will the show be making a return in 2021, is Lord Alan Sugar making a comeback, why was there no series in 2020 and will there be a BBC special next year?
+The Apprentice: When will the show be back on our screens, is Lord Alan Sugar making a comeback, was there a series in 2020 or 2021 and will there be a BBC special next year?

 THE Apprentice has been missing from our screens for almost two years.